sweepenergy/sweepStore/README.md

 ## Installation
 ### via Package:

-   We tried packaging the project using electron forge, but currently this is not working correctly do to how we input our file paths throughout the code.
-   The following is an example from the server.js file of where the links fail.

-    var storage = multer.diskStorage({
-      destination: function (req, file, cb) {
-      cb(null, './src/public/datasets')
-    },
+  The project has been packaged using Github's their local npm registry.
+Currently, to properly run the server you will need to do the following:
+  1. Start up your Redis server.
+To do so navigate to your Redis directory, which you downloaded, and execute the "redis-server" file.
+  2. The project can be ran using ***npm start***

 ### From Source:
 1. Clone the repository or download as a zip file
 2. Install the dependencies using ***npm i***
 3. Start up your Redis server.
 To do so navigate to your Redis directory, which you downloaded, and execute the "redis-server" file.
-4.After the installation is completed, you can simply run the app  with ***npm start***.
+4. After the installation is completed, you can simply run the app  with ***npm start***.
 You can also test individual JavaScript files by moving to the correct directory and the use the command ***node <file>.js***.

 ## Details
 ### Secure One-time Login: